s-e-r-g/interview-questions/README.md

-Some interview questions for the company
+Some interview questions for the Company
 ========================================

 Hi All!